jramapuram/jramapuram.github.io/_posts/ramblings/2016-06-06-rnn-backrpop.md

  - `Do we need to iterate all layers backprop_interval times?`
  - `Does every layer need to hold a list of inputs / outputs for each backprop_interval?`
  - `Do we need backprop_interval number of weights for the RNN layer?`
+ - `Do we need to cache all the state derivatives of the RNN layer?`

  For this reason we will work through the backprop-through-time equations for an RNN with a prior and post ANN layer and see how we can cache/reuse certain parameters.